OctopusDeploy/docs/docs/installation/octopus-in-container/index.md

 position: 8
 ---

 Octopus Server and Octopus Tentacle Docker containers are published and are now being made available for each release.
-Running Octopus from inside a container allows you to avoid installing Octopus directly on top of your infrastructure and makes getting up and running with Octopus as simple as a one line command.
+Running Octopus from inside a container lets you avoid installing Octopus directly on top of your infrastructure and makes getting up and running with Octopus as simple as a one line command.

-These documents don't dive into all the details about using Docker and running containers and assumes some minimum level of knowledge on these topics.
-Be sure to read the [Docker docs](https://docs.docker.com/) for more in-depth and up to date information.
+These documents assume some familiarity with Docker and containers and don't dive into all the details about using Docker and running containers.
+Read the [Docker docs](https://docs.docker.com/) for more in-depth and up to date information.

 :::info